sushantbodke/cloudfoundry-service-broker-master/README.md

 # Overview

-This project creates a PCF service broker for sending email via Gmail SMPT
+This project creates a PCF service broker for sending email via Gmail SMTP